Private Quantiles Estimation in the Presence of Atoms: JointExp meets Inverse Sensitivity

 \end{corollary}

-\begin{remark} We discuss the sampling from $\mathcal{E}_{\tilde{u}_{\text{IS}}}^{(2/\epsilon)}(\mathbf{X})$ in \autoref{sampleis} but our conclusion is that it can be done by making some minor adjustments to the JointExp sampling algorithm and that in particular, the two algorithms share the same complexity of $O(n m \log n + nm^2)$. \end{remark}
+\begin{remark} We discuss the sampling from $\mathcal{E}_{\tilde{u}_{\text{IS}}}^{(2/\epsilon)}(\mathbf{X})$ in \Cref{sampleis} but our conclusion is that it can be done by making some minor adjustments to the JointExp sampling algorithm and that, in particular, the two algorithms share the same complexity of $O(n m \log n + nm^2)$. \end{remark}

-\begin{remark} One can check that $|\tilde{u}_{\text{IS}}(\mathbf{X}, \mathbf{q}) - u_{\text{IS}}(\mathbf{X}, \mathbf{q})| \leq 2(m+1)$ and thus the distributions differ significantly only on outcomes of high utility (when the number of misclassified points is of the order $O(m)$).
+\begin{remark} One can check that $|\tilde{u}_{\text{IS}}(\mathbf{X}, \mathbf{q}) - u_{\text{JE}}(\mathbf{X}, \mathbf{q})| \leq 2(m+1)$ and thus the distributions differ significantly only on outcomes of high utility (when the number of misclassified points is of the order $O(m)$).
 The bad outcomes are almost equally penalized and for this reason, we can expect the two algorithms to perform almost identically when $n$ is large enough.
-This is indeed confirmed by numerical examples as illustrated in \autoref{section5}.
-As a consequence, we will mainly focus on JointExp for the rest of this article. \end{remark}
+This is indeed confirmed by numerical examples, as illustrated in \Cref{section5}.
+As a consequence, we will mainly focus on JointExp for the rest of this article, all the results being applicable to IS as well (with some minor tweaks). \end{remark}